 #4 – Increase Daily Spends and Bids During Important Sales Periods

-#5 – Start Planning Your Holiday Lightning Deal Strategy Now
+#6 – Start Planning Your Holiday Lightning Deal Strategy Now

-Secondly, you need to identify what the most effective Product Display targeting strategies for your selected Lightning Deal product.
-Now is the time to experiment with different Product Display targeting strategies such as targeting competitors, in-brand ASINs, basket building strategy targeting complimentary ASINs, related category targeting and interest-based targeting.
-Test all these different targeting strategies now and only use the most effective targeting strategies for your Lightning Deal Promo campaigns.
+Secondly, you need to identify what the most effective Product Display targeting strategies are for your selected Lightning Deal product.
+Experiment with different Product Display targeting strategies such as targeting competitors, in-brand ASINs, basket-building strategy targeting complementary ASINs, related category targeting. and interest-based targeting.
+Test all these different targeting strategies early and only use the most effective strategies for your Lightning Deal Promo campaigns.

-#6 – Incorporate Content Into Your Strategy
+#7 – Incorporate Content Into Your Strategy

-#7 – Improve Future Campaigns with What You’ve Learned
+#8 – Improve Future Campaigns with What You’ve Learned

 Taking what you learn from holiday advertising campaigns and applying that knowledge to future campaigns better equips your brand to succeed during the next big sales period.
 These holiday metrics are invaluable for learning and calculating a more refined approach for Prime Day, seasonal marketing campaigns, and new product launches.